nsbgn/swayq/README.md

 change without warning.*

-To programmatically control the window manager [i3] or its sibling compositor [sway], you would usually use a library like [go-i3] or [i3ipc].
-At the beginning, the library would ask for the layout tree in JSON format, translate it to structures native to your language, and allow you to do your thing before sending back a command.
+To programmatically control the window manager [i3] or its sibling [Sway][sway], you would usually use a library like [go-i3] or [i3ipc].
+The library would start out by asking for the layout tree translate it to a native structure, and then allow you to do your thing.

 But why not use a language already tailor-made for JSON transformations:
 [jq]?
 This allows you to closely follow i3's original [commands][cmd] and [IPC spec][ipc].
-You get the convenience of a script while staying closer to the speed of a compiled program --- and the result is often much terser than either.
+You get the convenience of a script while staying closer to the speed of a compiled program — and the result is often much terser than either!

-    # You can listen to events…
-    i3jq 'ipc::subscribe(["window"]) | .container.name // empty'

-    # …or execute commands.
-    i3jq 'ipc::get_tree | tree::find(.app_id == "X") | ipc::run_command("[con_id=\(.id)] mark X")'

-This repository contains the `i3jq` application, which adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `subscribe` and `run_command`.
+This repository contains the `i3jq` application, which adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.
 It also offers modules for common tasks, such as navigating the layout tree.
 Finally, in the [`contrib/`](./contrib/) directory, you will find filters to achieve some useful behaviour.

 Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq` with `i3msg`/`swaymsg`.
 However, the `i3jq` binary offers some advantages, like readable code and querying for information only when necessary.
 Moreover, you will presumably run these commands quite often, so a low footprint is desirable.

+## Installation

+Make sure you have at least [Go][go] 1.21 installed.
+Then run:

+    make && sudo make install

+## Usage

+You can write a filter to execute a command:

+    i3jq 'ipc::get_tree | tree::find(.app_id == "X") | ipc::run_command("[con_id=\(.id)] mark X")'

+... or to listen to events:

+    i3jq 'ipc::subscribe(["window"]) | .container.name // empty'

+To run something within Sway or i3, add a line like this to your
+configuration:

+    exec i3jq -f contrib/auto_exit_fullscreen.jq

+Please view the `builtin_*.jq` filters for detailed information on the available modules and the functions defined within.

 [i3]: https://i3wm.org/
 [ipc]: https://i3wm.org/docs/ipc.html